WPML, qTranslate X or Polylang – The Three Most Popular Multilingual WordPress Plugins Compared (2019)

 WPML is a premium option, but, with prices starting from $29, it’s also an extremely affordable choice.

-Once activated on your WordPress website, qTranslate X lets you create multiple versions of your content, each using a different language.
-After you’ve entered the translated versions of your posts, pages, and other areas of your website, your visitors will experience your site in the language defined by their website browser.
-With qTranslate X you can also add switchers to your site that allow your visitors to manually choose which language is displayed.
+Once activated on your WordPress website, qTranslate XT lets you create multiple versions of your content, each using a different language.
+After you’ve entered the translated versions of your posts, pages and other areas of your website, your visitors will experience your site in the language defined by their website browser.
+With qTranslate XT, you can also add switches to your site that allow your visitors to manually choose which language it’s displayed in.

-By installing a free add-on, you can also use qTranslate X to create a multilingual ecommerce store using WooCommerce.
+By installing a free add-on, you can also use qTranslate XT to create a multilingual ecommerce store using WooCommerce.
+However, that add-on hasn’t been updated for three years either, making it something of an unknown quantity.

 Polylang (Quick Overview)

-Polylang is another popular free WordPress multilingual plugin.
-Like qTranslate X, Polylang has also been actively installed on more than 100,000 WordPress websites.
-With a 4.8 out of 5 user rating, Polylang is another obvious choice for anyone seeking a free way to manage content in multiple languages on their WordPress website.
+Polylang is another popular free WordPress multilingual plugin that’s being used on more than 400,000 WordPress websites.
+With a 4.7 out of 5-star user rating, Polylang is another popular choice for anyone seeking a free way to manage content in multiple languages on their WordPress website.

-Much like the other two, Polylang makes it possible to translate your posts, pages, menus, widgets and more.
-It also has support for creating multilingual ecommerce stores with WooCommerce and a premium add-on.
+Much like WPML and qTranslate XT, Polylang makes it possible to translate your posts, pages, menus, widgets and more.
+It also has support for creating multilingual ecommerce stores with WooCommerce, and a premium add-on.
+Although there’s also a free third-party plugin that lets you translate your WooCommerce store with Polylang.

-There’s also a commercial version of Polylang, which is available for €99.
-By upgrading to Polylang Pro, you’ll get access to some additional features, and, perhaps most importantly, the premium support service.
+There’s a commercial version of Polylang available as well, which you can purchase for €99.
+Upgrading to Polylang Pro gets you access to some additional features, and, perhaps most importantly, the premium support service.

-Available as both a free and premium plugin, Polylang could be the ideal choice for those who are starting on a budget, but want the option of upgrading to a premium plugin once their project takes off.
+Available as both a free and premium plugin, Polylang could be the ideal choice for those who are starting on a budget, but who would like the option of upgrading to a premium plugin once their project takes off.

-How does Polylang shape up against WPML and qTranslate X?
+How does Polylang shape up against WPML and qTranslate XT?
 Let’s find out.

-These multilingual WordPress plugins are advanced tools.
-At their most basic, they can be used to publish blog content in multiple languages, however, as we’ll cover in this comparison, the best WordPress multilingual plugins can do a lot more than that.
+These plugins are advanced tools.
+At their most basic, they can be used to publish blog content in multiple languages.
+However, as we’ll show in this comparison, they can do a lot more than that.

 Ease of Use